inetaf/netaddr/README.md

 ## Motivation

+See https://tailscale.com/blog/netaddr-new-ip-type-for-go/ for a long blog post about why we made a new IP address package.

+Other links:

 * https://github.com/golang/go/issues/18804 ("net: reconsider representation of IP")
 * https://github.com/golang/go/issues/18757 ("net: ParseIP should return an error, like other Parse functions")
 * https://github.com/golang/go/issues/37921 ("net: Unable to reliably distinguish IPv4-mapped-IPv6 addresses from regular IPv4 addresses")